tomdpb/Image-Analyser/README.md

 ### Note

-The `tqdm` requirement can be skipped entirely by changing tqdm's `trange` to pythons's standard `range`.
+The `tqdm` requirement can be skipped entirely by changing tqdm's `trange` to python's standard `range`.
 This results in no progress bar, however.